carolahp/KernelExplicitMetaclasses/README.md

 # KernelExplicitMetaclasses
-Classes and method definition for a Kernel with explicit Metaclasses
+Class and method definitions for a Kernel with explicit Metaclasses